 Dear Visa Applicants,

-The U.S. Embassy in Managua resumed nonimmigrant visa processing on September 18, 2018, and will begin accepting new immigrant visa cases October 1, 2018.
+The U.S. Embassy in Managua resumed nonimmigrant visa processing on September 18, 2018, and is currently accepting new immigrant visa cases.
 The National Visa Center will schedule immigrant visa cases for interviews in its normal priority order.
 The Embassy will increase the number of appointments as resources permit.
 However, applicants should expect long waits for appointments during the next several months, particularly for business/tourism visa interviews.

 Click on the links below for more information regarding nonimmigrant and immigrant visa processing.